blake-regalia/graphy.js/docs/content.textual.md

 <a name="#interface_writable-data-event-prefixes" />

-   - `'prefixes'` -- updates the current prefix mappings which are used to expand CURIEs found in following concise triple (c3) and concise quad (c4) hashes.
+   - `'prefixes'` -- updates the current prefix mappings which are used to expand CURIEs found in subsequent concise triple (c3 or c3r) and concise quad (c4 or c4r) hashes.
 Will also cause the writer to output the given prefix mappings if supported by the underlying RDF format.
       - *expects* `.value` to be a [#hash/prefix-mappings](core.data.factory#hash_prefix-mappings)
       - _example:_
         ```js